-The Auto-Keyframe mode allows automatically recording keyframes when building animation.
+The Auto-Keyframe mode allows automatically recording keyframes when building animations.
 Simply enable the Auto-Keyframe mode, move the Playhead, and make an edit.
 Saola Animate itself will insert keyframes for any changed properties.

-Suppose you want an image to fade in a scene using automatic keyframing.
+Suppose you want an image to fade out a scene using automatic keyframing.
 Select the image and perform the following steps:

-(1) When automatic keyframing is enabled, either of the cases happens:
+When automatic keyframing is enabled, take note of the cases:

-- If there exists a keyframe for a property at the current time and that property is modified, its value will be updated to the current value.
+(3) If there exists a keyframe of that property at the current time and that property is modified, its value will be updated to the current value.

 It’s a breeze to create animation using the Auto-Keyframe mode.
 Why don’t you try this feature right now?
 Download Saola Animate, create a document, import resources, and explore your infinite possibilities.